-It’s not easy to work full time while starting a consulting business, but it can be done.
+It’s not easy to work full time while figuring out how to start a consulting business, but it can be done.
 Here’s how:

-- Offload when needed.
-As you get busier, it’s important to have a resource you can fall back on to help you manage your growing workload.
+Offload when needed.
+As you get busier, it’s important to have a resource you can fall back on to help you manage your increasing workload.

-Starting a Consultancy With Little or No Experience
+Starting a Consulting Business With Little to No Experience

 All you really need is enough experience to help someone else solve their problem successfully.
 Find out how much knowledge that requires and make a plan to get what you need.

 Technically speaking, there are no true certifications for general business consulting.
-There may be other requirements, degrees or certifications that make your services more marketable.
+That said, there may be other requirements, degrees or certifications that make your business consulting services more marketable.
 You may need technical certifications to be credible and competitive.